tailwindlabs/tailwindcss.com/source/docs/extracting-components.blade.md

 }
 ```

-This can be a good choice if you want to publish your Tailwind components as a library or make it easier to share components across multiple projects.
+This can be a good choice if you want to publish your Tailwind components as a library or make it available to share components across multiple projects.

 Learn more in the [component plugin documentation](/docs/plugins#adding-components).